Chart Color Schemes

 Household Composition

-Griffith Surrounds has a typical household mix, with a fairly typical median household size
+Griffith Surrounds has a typical household mix, with a higher-than-average median household size

 Family households account for 73.6% of all households, including 32.8% couples with children, 30.0% couples without children, and 9.6% single parent families.
-Non-family households constitute the remaining 26.4%, with lone person households at 24.3% and group households comprising 2.1% of the total.
-The median household size is 2.6 people, which aligns with the average for the Rest of NSW.
+Non-family households constitute the remaining 26.4%, with lone person households at 24.3% and group households comprising 2.1%.
+The median household size is 2.6 people, larger than the Rest of NSW average of 2.4 people.

 Frequently Asked Questions - Households